 There are any number of ways to earn airline miles these days (other than the old-fashioned way of actually flying them), and some credit cards offer bonuses of up to 100,000 miles just for signing up.
 Open just two cards with generous offers like that and you’ve likely got enough miles to take you around the world.

 Conversely, if you travel just enough that you’ve achieved “preferred” status but have always coveted “superstar” status with your airline, this trip could be your fast track to the kind of perks reserved for the true road warrior elites.
 Booking a paid RTW ticket with your airline alliance will likely earn you enough miles to attain elite status or increase your current status.

 But for the sake of argument—and my love for George Clooney—we’ll start this chapter focused squarely on the road warriors with miles and points to burn.

 Status is everything in the business travel world, and if you spend enough time on the road to have earned elite status with airlines and hotels, your trip can be all the more luxurious.
 My Delta miles have funded one first-class and ten business-class tickets around the world—each an approximate value of $40,000 had I paid for the flights individually.
 If that’s not a perk of frequent business travel, I don’t know what is.

-Elite status with the major US hotel chains like Starwood, Hilton and Marriott has also afforded me some incredible upgrades on my RTW trips.
+Elite status with the major U.S. hotel chains, such as Hilton and Marriott, has also afforded me some incredible upgrades on my RTW trips.
 From a luxury two-story villa at the Sheraton Phuket in Thailand to an overwater bungalow at the Hilton Moorea, elite status has its advantages.
-In addition to upgrades, most of these hotel chains offer free wifi and access to extravagant club lounges to their elite guests.
+In addition to upgrades, most of these hotel chains offer free Wi-Fi and access to extravagant club lounges to their elite guests.

 Redeeming Airline Miles for a RTW Ticket